 "That will do," a high clear voice said and Harry glanced up to see Voldemort standing beside him, the Elder Wand in his hand again.

 Harry visibly sagged with relief, turning back to Snape.
-Since he did so, he almost missed how the Dark Lord leaned down to him and lightly grazed the skin around his temple with his dry lips.
+As he did so, he almost missed how the Dark Lord leaned down to him and lightly grazed the skin at his temple with his dry lips.
 The simplest hint of affection was still enough for Snape to give him a heart-attack.